xin-huang/SeleDiff/README.md

 ## Introduction
 - `SeleDiff` is implemented with a probabilistic method for testing and estimating selection coefficient differences between populations<sup>1</sup>.
-- If you have any problem, please feel free to contact huangxin@picb.ac.cn.
+- If you have any problem, please feel free to contact xin.huang07@gmail.com.
 - If you use `SeleDiff`, please cite

+        Huang X, Jin L, He Y. 2018.
+SeleDiff: A fast and scalable tool for estimating and testing selection differences between populations. *In submission*.
 - For more details, please see the manual.

 ## Installation